Need payment processing for your collection agency merchant account?

 - Recurring or continuity billing model

 So, where can you turn when your chargeback ratio is too high and traditional banks won’t approve your debt collection account?
 Who can you trust to get your business set up with the payment processing you need?
+Where do you turn to get a merchant account for collection agencies?

 This is a pretty easy question to answer – you come to PayKings, where we make apply for your collection agency account as seamless as possible, and with our own in-house underwriting team and hundreds of banking relationships, we can get you approved and set up to accept credit card payments in no time.